 Eight Reasons Why Coin Auctions Are Not The Best Way To Sell

 - Fickle Buyers: The numismatic market can fluctuate daily, based simply on the headlines of the day.

 - Bulk Lots: Auction houses to save time and their money will in many instances group your valuable coins into lots that regularly sell for a fraction of their true market value.

 - Limited Audience: Auction attendance is never guaranteed.
 Neither is a reasonable bid guaranteed.
 Lack of bidding competition can leave your items selling below market value.

 - No Guarantee of Selling: Auction companies make it prohibitively expensive to protect yourself with a reserve amount.
-And if you set a buy-back or reserve amount, there is no guarantee that that item will sell.
-Leaving you to pay the fee.
+And if you set a buy-back or reserve amount, there is no guarantee that your item will sell leaving you to pay the fee.

 - Sale Price Expectations: There is no guarantee of what you will receive.
 Auctions are like gambling.

 - Seller’s Lack of Control: You have no real control over the sale of your collection.